squarecandy/woocommerce-stripe-security/README.md

 ## Roadmap

 * Change the GUI fields to disabled and provide information that the keys are being served via wp-config
+* Convince WC team to support wp-config keys without a bunch of workarounds and warning messages